Normative social influence: Gender differences

 Many have long wondered whether there is a gender gap in conformity under normative influence, with women possibly conforming more than men.
 A meta-analysis by Eagly and Carli (1981) shows that this gap is small, and driven by public vs. private situations.
 Women do conform (slightly) more under normative influence than do men when in public situations as opposed to private ones.
 Eagly and Carli found that male researchers reported higher levels of conformity among female participants than did female researchers; the authors speculate that each gender could be implicitly biased towards portraying itself in a positive light, thus leading to actions (e.g., setting up experimental conditions under which males or females may be more comfortable) that might favor one gender over the other.

 Examples

 Fashion choices are often impacted by normative social influence.
 To feel accepted by a particular crowd, men and women often dress similarly to individuals in that group.
 Fashion conformity promotes social cohesion within the group and can be a result of both conscious and unconscious motivations.

 Similar to fashion conformity, the male and the female views of the ideal body image are often affected by normative social influence.
 Social media and marketing helps to portray what is commonly considered the current view of physical attractiveness by the masses.
-As each generation defines the ideal female figure, women feel the pressure to conform to avoid disapproval of others.
-Likewise, as society continues to define the ideal male body type as muscular and fit, men also come under pressure to conform as well, which often leads to changes in eating habits to reach that ideal.
+As each generation defines the ideal female figure, women feel the pressure to conform to avoid the disapproval of others.
+Likewise, as society continues to define the ideal male body type as muscular and fit, men also come under pressure to conform, which often leads to changes in eating habits to reach that ideal.